vrkarthik14/MobDoc/README.md

 # MOB DOC

-It is android app where Doctor's diagnosis for patient's particular disease is digitized.
+It is android application where Doctor's diagnosis for patient's particular disease is digitized.

 ## Technologies Used
 * Retrofit